olegkrivtsov/using-zend-framework-2-book/README.md

 you can install and run yourself to see Zend Framework 2 in action.
 You even can use the samples as a base for your own web sites.

-Code samples are organized by chapters.
-The structure of the code archive is presented below.

-	chapter1
-		(no samples)
-	chapter2
-		helloworld
-	chapter3
-		formdemo
-	...

-For example, if you want to see the code examples for Chapter 2, go to the `chapter2` subdirectory of the top-level code directory.